top of page

 Foxes Below

-In the large habitat directly in front of you, or to the east, are two more Tigers.
-This male and female are both normal-colored orange Tigers.
-They can be notoriously difficult to find at times when they lay down in the grass.
-Sometimes only the flick of an ear or a white ear spot gives them away.
-These Tigers spent some time at Joe Exotic’s Greater Wynnewood Exotic Animal Park that was featured in the Netflix docuseries, “Tiger King” after being bred for a “swimming with tigers” venture in Florida.
-Directly below you, running along the length of the walkway, is another Fox habitat.
+Directly below you, is another Fox habitat.
 These delightful animals are typically quite visible.
-If you are not seeing them, be sure to look around trees bases, logs, or lying in the tall grass in low-lying areas.
+However, if you are not seeing them, be sure to look around tree bases, logs, or - like their tiger neighbors to the east - curled up in the grass.
 A couple of them are cream colored, so they may not look like what you are expecting to see.
-Most of the Foxes in this habitat were rescued from a roadside zoo in Virginia that was closed down due to abuse and neglect.
-In 2019 the Sanctuary rescued a total of 24 animals from that place.
+They were rescued from a roadside zoo in Virginia that was closed down due to abuse and neglect.
+In 2019, the Sanctuary rescued a total of 24 animals from that location.

 Coyotes